Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: New vectors of AI harm

 \subsection{Automaticity}

-The ability of smart contracts to support automatic, trustless transactions will make it easier for CAIA to attract collaborators and suppliers to pursue harmful ends (as well as intermediate goals en route to harmful ends).
-This could include illicit suppliers such as politicians willing to be bribed \citep{tran2023crosschainbriberycontracts}, hitmen, \citep{europol_dark_web, 10.1145/2976749.2978362}, troll farm services \citep{doi:10.1177/20563051231224723}, or stolen password and zero-day exploit vendors \citep{caffyn2015darkleaks}.
+The ability of SCs to support automatic, trustless transactions will make it easier for CAIA to attract collaborators and suppliers to pursue harmful ends (as well as intermediate goals en route to harmful ends).
+This could include illicit suppliers such as bribable politicians \citep{tran2023crosschainbriberycontracts}, hitmen, \citep{europol_dark_web, 10.1145/2976749.2978362}, troll farm services \citep{doi:10.1177/20563051231224723}, or stolen password and zero-day exploit vendors \citep{caffyn2015darkleaks}.
 Differently, it could include well-intentioned suppliers of things like compute who, thanks to pseudonymity, do not know a CAIA (nevermind a harmful one) is on the other side of the transaction.
-In fact, these may even be suppliers who have published their own smart contract to sell their wares or services, with no control over or awareness of which blockchain denizens make use of it.
-In all these cases, these suppliers will have been attracted by the fact that, with a smart contract, the ``seller is guaranteed payment and the buyer has no ability to default except in the case of the seller not meeting the smart contract’s conditions'' \citep{Barnard2018}.
+In fact, these may even be suppliers who have published their own SC to sell their wares or services, with no control over or awareness of which blockchain denizens make use of it.
+In all cases, these suppliers will have been attracted by the fact that, with a SC, the ``seller is guaranteed payment and the buyer has no ability to default except in the case of the seller not meeting the SC’s conditions'' \citep{Barnard2018}.

-Mapping this new vector of AI harm onto our example scenario from Section~\ref{sec:intro}, let us suppose that our CAIA has taken some of the proceeds from its pyramid scheme smart contract and placed prediction market bets on the deaths of political figures \citep{newsweek2018augur}.
-To capitalize on those bets, it then publishes another smart contract, endowed with a bounty of cryptocurrency, soliciting the assassination of those political figures \citep{10.1145/2976749.2978362}.
-Lured by the smart contract's automatic pay out, collaborators will be drawn to translate the CAIA's intentions into real-world harm (perhaps unaware that their employer is a CAIA --- and perhaps even long after the CAIA has been shut down).
+Mapping this onto our example scenario from Sec.~\ref{sec:intro}, let us suppose that our CAIA has taken some of the proceeds from its pyramid scheme SC and placed prediction market bets on the deaths of political figures \citep{newsweek2018augur}.
+To capitalize on those bets, it then publishes a new SC, endowed with a bounty of cryptocurrency, soliciting assassination of those politicians \citep{10.1145/2976749.2978362}.
+Lured by the SC's automatic pay out, collaborators may be more effectively drawn to translate the CAIA's intentions into real-world harm (perhaps unaware their employer is a CAIA --- and perhaps even long after the CAIA has been shut down).